 Skunks are common in natural landscapes due to their distinctive black and white fur.
 However, people still don’t know many skunk facts.

-For instance, besides their infamous spray, skunks observe complex behaviors, like dancing to scare off predators, and they have a critical ecological role.
+For instance, besides the infamous spray skunks are known for, they observe complex behaviors, like dancing to scare off predators, and they have a critical ecological role.
 Moreover, skunks are solitary animals that eat anything from insects to fallen fruit.

 Related read: Check out our post on their genetic relative, the adorable red panda!